Auxiliary-Bath Numerical Renormalization Group Method and Successive Collective Screening in Multi-Impurity Kondo Systems

-In this work, we propose a general strategy named the auxiliary-bath NRG to disentangle the shared baths into a minimal number of independent auxiliary baths coupled to the impurities in momentum-independent form and map them to Wilson chains following the standard NRG procedure.
-Our method naturally reproduces the effective odd- and even-parity channels for 2-impurity model \cite{Zhu2011}.
-Its application to the 3-impurity Kondo model reveals a minimal 4 auxiliary baths instead of 3 assumed in most literature.
-Under $C_3$ symmetry, our calculations yield a tentative phase diagram of successive screening of collective degrees of freedom such as helicity and cluster spin over a wide parameter region.
-We find no sign of NFL ground state and clarify the origin of the false prediction in previous work \cite{Paul1996,Paulthesis2000,Ingersent2005}.
-Our work highlights the importance of shared-bath models and collective screening in real systems, and opens an avenue for further development of the NRG.
+In this work, we propose a general strategy named the auxiliary-bath NRG to disentangle the shared baths into a number of independent auxiliary baths that can be mapped to the Wilson chains following the standard NRG procedure.
+Our method naturally reproduces the effective odd- and even-parity channels for 2-impurity model \cite{Zhu2011}, and reveals collective screening of cluster degrees of freedom for 3-impurity models depending on configuration details \cite{Wang2024}, where the RKKY interactions are produced automatically without artificial manipulation.
+We find no sign of NFL ground state predicted in previous literatures for the $C_3$ symmetric model \cite{Paul1996,Paulthesis2000,Ingersent2005}.
+Our work highlights the importance of shared-bath models in real systems, and opens an avenue for further development of the NRG method.

 We consider as an example the $N$-impurity model consisting of two parts, $H=H_{\text{I}}+H_{\text{B}}$, where $H_{\text{I}}$ represents a general model of interacting impurities ($f_{\mu\sigma}$) and $H_{\text{B}}$ describes their coupling to a free electron bath ($c_{\boldsymbol{k}\sigma}$):